Apple CEO warns Trump about China tariffs, Samsung competition

-(Reuters) - U.S. President Donald Trump said on Sunday that he has spoken with Apple Inc’s (AAPL.O) Chief Executive Tim Cook about the impact of U.S. tariffs on Chinese imports as well as competition from South Korean company Samsung Electronics Co Ltd (005930.KS).
+Aug 18 (Reuters) - U.S. President Donald Trump said on Sunday that he has spoken with Apple Inc’s Chief Executive Tim Cook about the impact of U.S. tariffs on Chinese imports as well as competition from South Korean company Samsung Electronics Co Ltd.

 Trump said Cook “made a good case” that tariffs could hurt Apple given that Samsung’s products would not be subject to those same tariffs.
 Tariffs on an additional $300 billion worth of Chinese goods, including consumer electronics, are scheduled to go into effect in two stages on Sept.
 1 and Dec.
 15.